darrenldl/blockyarchive/README.md

 The files in tests folder copied from official SeqBox are under its license, which is MIT as of time of writing
   - tests/SeqBox/*

-All remaining files are distributed under the 3-Clause BSD license as stated in the LICENSE file
+All remaining files are distributed under the MIT license as stated in the LICENSE file